-The Circuit Civil Department of the Clerk's Office is responsible for conducting foreclosure sales in accordance with Florida Statute 45.
+The Clerk's Office is responsible for conducting foreclosure sales in accordance with Florida Statute 45 [external third party link].

-The $70 service charge established pursuant to Florida Statute 45.035(1) will continue to be assessed and paid for by the plaintiff on the day of the judicial sale.
+The $70 service charge established pursuant to Florida Statute 45.035(1) [external third party link] will continue to be assessed and paid for by the plaintiff on the day of the judicial sale.
 Failure to pay any judicial sale fee by 8:00 AM on the day of the sale will result in the cancellation of the scheduled sale.

 Yes, you can research foreclosure sales cases online using our RealAuction application which provides online auction sales information.

 Sales are held every weekday, Monday through Friday at 10:00 a.m. online at Hillsborough County Clerk of Courts Foreclosure Sales.
 Representatives for the plaintiff must pay for the $70.00 sale fee no later than 8:00 am on the scheduled day of sale through the online sales site.
 A list of the properties scheduled for sale is available online at Hillsborough County Clerk of Courts Foreclosure Sales.
-Any interested party is responsible for doing their own research in connection with the property or hiring someone to perform the research.
-Sales are advertised in local legal newspapers in their classified sections under "Notices of Sale."
 You are encouraged to visit the online sales site prior to bidding on a property to become familiar with the requirements.

-A Certificate of Sale is issued by the Clerk of Circuit Court provided all required sale proceeds are paid in full.
+A Certificate of Sale is issued by the Clerk's Office provided all required sale proceeds are paid in full.

-A Certificate of Title is issued by the Clerk of Circuit Court after ten (10) full calendar days have elapsed from the issuance of the Certificate of Sale and provided there is no other pending action relating to the subject proceeding.
+A Certificate of Title is issued by the Clerk's Office after ten (10) full calendar days have elapsed from the issuance of the Certificate of Sale and provided there is no other pending action relating to the subject proceeding.

 A sale will be cancelled by the Clerk only if the following conditions exist: